3D helical CT Reconstruction with a Memory Efficient Learned Primal-Dual Architecture: Method

+Here, we propose a different approach for ``de-parallelization'' of a single unrolled \ac{LPD} iteration.
+We partition the projection data into non-overlapping sections and identify the sub-volumes in the image domain that correspond to those sections.
+Inspired from the \ac{OS} optimization methods \cite{Hudson:1994aa}, we subsequently apply unrolled \ac{LPD} iterations to these sub-volumes using only one data section at a time.
+An advantage of this approach from the optimization perspective is that the updated part of the image serves as input to the next sub-iteration.
+In contrast, the original \ac{LPD} uses all the projection data and then simultaneously updates all voxels in the image domain.
+Looking from the deep learning perspective at this approach, we can say that the connectivity between spatially distant neurons within the neural network is increased without increasing the number of network parameters.
+Further follows a detailed description of the method.

+Each element in the tomographic data corresponds to the attenuation of a ray propagating through an object.
+Mathematically (before discretization and without noise) this can be seen as an integral over a line $l$ defined in the image domain:

-We process only a subset of these line integrals at a time that correspond to a chunk of data.
-In particular, we chose as a subset rays/lines arising from the source positions that belong to single turn of a helical trajectory.
-These lines cross the object of interest in a limited region in the image domain.
-Thus, instead of applying an invertible neural network $\PrimalMappingOriginal^i$ to the whole image volume, we apply it only to a sub-volume, which is crossed by the aforementioned lines.
+We process only a subset of these line integrals at a time that correspond to a contiguous section of data.
+These lines pass through the object of interest in a limited region in the image domain.
+Thus, instead of applying a neural network $\PrimalMappingOriginal^i$ to the whole image volume, we apply it only to a sub-volume, which is crossed by the aforementioned lines.
 Further follows a formal description of our approach.

 In practice, signals (images) and data measured with 3D helical \ac{CT} are digitized and represented by arrays.
 The image space is $\RecSpace = \Real^{\ImageWidth \times \ImageHeight \times \NumSlices}$, where $\ImageWidth$ and $\ImageHeight$ are image width and height, respectively, and $\NumSlices$ is the number of slices along the rotation axis ($z$-axis).
 Note that $\NumSlices$ can be different for different scans, while the other two dimensions are fixed.
-The data space is $\DataSpace = \Real^{\NumSourcePos \times \DetWidth \times \DetHeight}$ where $\NumSourcePos$ is the total number of angles/source positions and $\DetWidth$ and $\DetHeight$ correspond to number of detector columns and detector rows, respectively.
+The data space is $\DataSpace = \Real^{\NumSourcePos \times \DetWidth \times \DetHeight}$ where $\NumSourcePos$ is the total number of angles/source positions and $\DetWidth$ and $\DetHeight$ correspond to the number of detector columns and detector rows, respectively.
 As in the image space, the number of source positions along the trajectory ($\NumSourcePos$) can be different, while the dimensions of the detector are fixed. \Cref{fig:helical_ct} provides a visualization of a helical trajectory of the radiation source around the patient.

-We split the data space $\DataSpace$ into subspaces that correspond to the turns of a helical trajectory:
+We split the data space $\DataSpace$ into sub-spaces that correspond to the data acquired from the parts of a helical trajectory: